 The Great British Dig at Beningbrough

-See The Vanished Buildings of Beningbrough on The Great British Dig - Wednesday 19 January, 9pm on More 4.
+Watch online to see The Vanished Buildings of Beningbrough on The Great British Dig.

 Beautiful Beningbrough on TV

-During a sunny week last summer, Beningbrough’s garden welcomed a host of archaeologists, TV crew and presenter Hugh Dennis to film for an episode of The Great British Dig.
+During a sunny week of summer 2021, Beningbrough’s garden welcomed a host of archaeologists, TV crew and presenter Hugh Dennis to film for an episode of The Great British Dig.
 Visitors at the time were able to watch as they worked, see the finds and talk to the specialists to gain an insight into some of the history hidden under our feet.

 What did the team investigate?

 The north front